 - Note the dates, mentioning things they need to do on the calendar.

-- Keep the keywords simple which can be easy to understand such as art class, football class, studying, playing, etc.
+- Keep the keywords simple, so they can be easy to understand, such as art class, football class, studying, playing, etc.

 - Talk to kids to plan their day and mention it down on a date